alexdarland/socket-battle-client/readme.md

 ![The game board](assets/img/rage.jpg)

 I know!
 This is part of the challange, but you will get feedback in the UI if your code fails.
-This is because your logic is uploaded and executed on the server.
+This is because your logic is uploaded and executed on the server and your logs would clog the server.

+## ES6
+Since your code is executed on the server you will have access to using the ES6 coding standard.
+This should make it easier to loop and select in that history array!